 $48 Driver License Fee

-The vision test is the only test you will be required to take when transferring an out-of-state driver’s license when moving to Florida.
+The vision test is the only test you will be required to take when transferring your driver’s license to Florida.
 New residents are not required to take the knowledge or driving tests, making this process super simple for anybody looking to get a new driver’s license.

 The vision test can be taken at the DHSMV, at a licensed Florida doctor’s office, or at a federally established veterans’ hospital.
 If taken outside the DHSMV, the test must be administered by a medical doctor, osteopathic physician, or an optometrist.
 You must pass with a vision of 20/40 or better.
 The DHSMV will not accept exam results from doctors licensed out of state.